Care4Rare: Genetic causes of rare diseases

 GenPipes bioinformatics pipelines

 GenPipes is a suite of bioinformatics pipelines developed at the Canadian Centre for Computational Genomics (C3G).
-They include a wide array of pipelines for RNA-Seq, ChIP-Seq, whole genome sequencing, exome sequencing, epigenomics, Hi-C, metagenomics and other data types.
+This includes a wide array of pipelines for RNA-Seq, ChIP-Seq, whole genome sequencing, exome sequencing, epigenomics, Hi-C, metagenomics and other data types.
 The CCM team is participating in the development, testing and deployment of GenPipes as part of the larger C3G project.

 Collaborators: Guillaume Bourque and the G3G team